 The Saint has some serious upgrades, too.
 Outside, you’ll find Bravo Company grips and trigger guards.
 The stock and forend are Bravo Company’s designs, too.
 Inside, Springfield has coated the trigger with nickel-boron, which cuts out the grit common to most AR triggers.
 They’ve also modified the weight of the buffer to help with the already modest recoil.

 The Saint, like some of the others on this list, is far more likely to appeal to the folks who aren’t going to make too many additions or substitutions and is ready to roll as-is.

 4. Ruger AR-556

 Ruger makes excellent rifles.
 The company is spread across the U.S., but they do most of their own manufacturing.
 While they are also new to the AR-15 market, they entered with a big bang.
 They are more famous for some of their earlier firearms, including the 10/22.

 Ruger is the working-man’s gun.
 The AR-556 is no exception.
 It lacks the frills of many rifles in this price point, but it is no less attractive.
 The heat shields seem somewhat generic for a Ruger, but no worries.
 They’re even using their own branded furniture and sights.

-While the gun may not set you heart to racing, it is a work horse of an AR-15.
+While the gun may not set your heart to racing, it is a workhorse of an AR-15.
 In honor of its military roots, this one even has a bayonet lug.

 5. The Bravo Company M4